jc782/jc782.github.io/_posts/2023-10-31-Wedding-Website.markdown

 The RSPV form is a google form with the front end on this website, using [this](https://blog.puvvadi.me/posts/add-contact-form-hugo-google-forms/) example.
 It was easy to setup.

 In other news, I also 3d scanned out venue and once I have modelled in the marquee in more detail then I will upload some renderings.
+This should help us with layouts and checking where everything will go.